pouralijan/python-project/CONTRIBUTING.md

 - Search existing issues and discussions
 - Ask questions in GitHub discussions or issues

-Thank you for contributing to My Python Project! 🚀
+Thank you for contributing to Python Project! 🚀